Sharpe Ratio Deep Dive - Is Bigger Always Better?

 Use Sharpe to Complement Not Replace A Full Due Diligence

 Sharpe is not a standalone performance metric.
 On top of that, you need to consider the context of how we arrive at a strategy or fund's Sharpe.
 It would be naive to think that a single number is all you need.
 Instead, it should be used to complement a broader analysis.
 There are many more ways you can dissect and look at a strategy or fund.
-Comprehensive due diligence is never complete without studying the investment philosophy, objective, strategy concept, strengths and weaknesses, risk management methodologies, peer analysis, and performance over different cycles, etc.
+Comprehensive due diligence is never complete without studying the investment philosophy, objective, strategy concept, strengths and weaknesses, risk management methodologies, peer analysis, performance over different cycles, etc.

 IBF Accredited Course